michaelcpuckett/listleap/README.md

 could be implemented by adding a query parameter to the URL, which is then parsed by the service worker to determine which page to render.

+### Initial Payload

+The size of the service worker file could be a concern as the application grows, as it needs to be downloaded and parsed before the app can be used.
+This could be mitigated by lazy-loading or dynamically importing parts of the service worker code.

 ## Development

 **Important**: To force a reload of the service worker, change the version